Pasque Mountain

 Heading up the first ridge

-The road heads to the north summit, but we headed to the ridge above.
+The road heads to the north summit, but we headed to the ridge above

 Plateau Mountain behind

-Looking back at the ridge
+Looking back along the ridge

-To reach the summit (centre) we traversed the rocky ridge ahead.
+To reach the summit (centre) we traversed the rocky ridge ahead

 On the rocky ridge